 You could be treated in; Austria, Belgium, Bulgaria, Cyprus (Southern), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden, and Switzerland.

 Your EHIC card may not cover all your medical costs, private hospitals, the cost of your flight home, lost baggage, trip cancellations and so on.
-For that you’ll need our Travel Insurance.
+For that you’ll need Travel Insurance.